Your Secret Weapon for Achieving Work-Life Balance

 What Are the Four Quadrants of the Eisenhower Box?

-The Eisenhower Box is divided into four quadrants, each representing a different level of urgency and importance.
+The Eisenhower Box technique is divided into four quadrants, each representing a different level of urgency and importance.

 Here’s a closer look: